hamhamtrain/hamhamtrain/README.md

 <center>
   <h1> mona // any pronouns // aroace</h1>

   <p> Hamha!
-I am mona!
+I am mona! ☆

-  I'm a quiet person and generally awkward w/ social interactions so will likely not talk much.
+ ☆ I'm a quiet person and generally awkward w/ social interactions so will likely not talk much.
 I am very silly though once u get 2 know me!!

-I'm ok w/ any interactions so long as they're purely platonic!!
+☆ I'm ok w/ any interactions so long as they're purely platonic!!

-  If you happen to see me, feel free to drop by and say hi!
+☆  If you happen to see me, feel free to drop by and say hi!

-  if i'm not respondin' i'm prolly afk/offtab/distracted, then whisps are ur best bet!
+☆ if i'm not respondin' i'm prolly afk/offtab/distracted, then whisps are ur best bet!

-  I say mew a lot so don't get too surprised if i start meowing like a cat lmao (im normal i swear)
+☆ I say mew a lot so don't get too surprised if i start meowing like a cat lmao (im normal i swear)

-  I'm not very good w/ words so if I say/do anything that bothers u pls lmk
+☆ I'm not very good w/ words so if I say/do anything that bothers u pls lmk

-  not much of a roleplayer, but its still fine to rp w/ me - just no erp
+☆ not much of a roleplayer, but its still fine to rp w/ me - just no erp

-  you may take inspo from my skins just dont full-on copy em
+☆  you may take inspo from my skins just dont full-on copy em

-  im not on super often but im usually on when im not super busy
+☆  im not on super often but im usually on when im not super busy

-  I have many, many interests (ask me about em if ur curious!)
+☆  I have many, many interests (ask me about em if ur curious!)

-  some of my interests include:
+☆  some of my interests include:

-  tmnt, trigun, tbhk, sk8, revstar, paralive, hamtaro + more!!
+☆  tmnt, trigun, tbhk, sk8, revstar, paralive, hamtaro + more!!

   <h3>DNI</h3>

-  <p>General DNI criteria
+☆  <p>☆ General DNI criteria

-  Proshippers (I won't harass you or anything, just kindly dni)
+☆  Proshippers (I won't harass you or anything, just kindly dni)

-  T-Cest shippers</p>
+☆  T-Cest shippers</p>

  <h3>INT</h3>

-  <p>If we have mutual interests (or if ur curious abt mine)
+☆  <p>☆ If we have mutual interests (or if ur curious abt mine)

- Trigun/TMNT/Sk8/etc. fans!!
+☆ Trigun/TMNT/Sk8/etc. fans!!

- Literally anybody just dont be weird lmao</p>
+☆ Literally anybody just dont be weird lmao</p>

  <h3>!!</h3>
-  <p>ask for socials</p>
+ ☆ <p>☆ ask for socials</p>
 </center>